HL7/bulk-data/input/pagecontent/export.md

 ##### Response - Complete Status

 - HTTP status of `200 OK`
+- When a prefer header value of `separate-export-status` was provided in the kickoff and is supported by a server, an `X-Export-Status` header of `200 OK`
 - `Content-Type` header of `application/json`
 - The server SHOULD return an `Expires` header indicating when the files listed will no longer be available for access.
 - A body containing the output manifest described below.